sschiesser/StS_producer/README.md

-# StS_monitor
+# StS_producer
-max development of a multi-channel audio monitor
+max development of a multi-channel audio production tool for unheard sounds.